 Description Abstract of the essence of Antique Typewriters.
 Some of us may be old enough to remember typing on manual typewriters for our everyday needs.
 As an increasingly popular collector item, you might be one of the lucky ones to own a valuable one.
 In fact, the most expensive typewriter sold to date was a light blue, Lettera 32 Olivetti manual machine for $254,500 in an auction.
 Why this much?! - it belonged to author Cormac McCarthy, who used it to write All the Pretty Horses, No Country for Old Men, The Orchard Keeper, Blood Meridian, The Road and many more books and screenplays etc. He originally bought it for $50 in 1963.

-Emily Colosimo, Toronto Member Since July 2012 Artist Statement Emily grew up in an Italian Canadian Family where her mother was a talented seamstress/pattern designer and her father's hobby was redesigning cars.
+Emily Colosimo, Toronto Member Since July 2012 Artist Statement Emily grew up in a Canadian Italian Family where her mother was a talented seamstress/pattern designer and her father's hobby was redesigning cars.
 Her dad once envisioned an alternative fuel vehicle over 40 years ago.
 All of her siblings inherited much of their talents.
 Her first artwork was a lighthouse drawn when she was 4 years old.
 From that point on she was destined to become an architect.
 Sketching, painting and currently digital artwork has become her passive leisure.
 From Landscape Architect to Advertising Art Director Emily uses her artistic tools to envision her ideas.